Clemapfel/jluna/docs/manual.md

 ## Usertypes

-So far, we were only able to move TODO types to Julia.
+So far, we were only able to move (Un)Boxable types to Julia.
 In some applications, this can be quite limiting.
-To address this, jluna provides a user-interface for making any C++ type a TODO type.
+To address this, jluna provides a user-interface for making any C++ type a (Un)Boxable type.

 ### Usertype Interface